 Larger packets, plates and bowls entice bigger bites and faster eating.

 Larger serves pack in a whole lot more kilojoules/calories and if you don't need this extra fuel, you'll store it as body fat.
 Portion distortion is everywhere when food and drink is involved.

-To help you re-size your food and drink for better health and body shape, check out our award winning unique book "this=that: a life-size photo guide to food serves".
+To help you re-size your food and drink for better health and body shape, check out my award winning unique book "this=that: a life-size photo guide to food serves".
 Full colour, life-size photos of food and drink allow you to see exactly how much your body needs, whether you are 14 or 100 yrs of age!
-You can make choices according to which foods satisfy your desire as well as tummy.
+You can make food and drink choices that satisfy your desire, nutrition and tummy.

-With "this=that" you can adjust your diet and health without counting calories or following a strict rigid diet plan.
+With "this=that" you can adjust your dietary intake and health without counting calories or following a strict rigid diet plan.

-If you want the facts for a child aged 4 through to 13 years, then you may want to check out our latest guide (published May 2010) called "this=that child size: a life-size photo guide to kids' food serves".
+If you want the facts for a child aged 4 through to 13 years, check out the children's version called "this=that child size: a life-size photo guide to kids' food serves".

 Some disturbing facts and examples of how small changes can stack on excess body weight.

 - You can't always trust the description of a serve size on a food label.

 - Trudy's investigations in 2008, in 2013 and again in 2017 show that manufacturers and fast food outlets often generously over-size foods in packs.
 Whilst this may only be by a few grams or so, those extra morsels add up.